hmrc/mdtp-dog-team-apprentice/tasks/html-templating.md

 The template must be fully styled, using CSS to achieve a "finished" design.

 The template must also work with any data file passed to it.

+You can use a tool like [JSONLint](https://jsonlint.com/) to validate the data file before using it, but it would be advantageous to do this programmatically, as a step in your script, to ensure that any supplied data file will always be validated before use.